If The Fed Doesn't Want To Appear Political Then Stop Acting As Such

 However, today, it appears no matter how curtly it’s deflected, the actions appear far more indisputable.
 Here’s a little history:

-During the period of 2015-16, whenever a Fed official was asked about conditions, or projections, getting a straight answer was just as futile as getting the same answer from one member to another.
-Again, it appeared this was just another real-time display of old examples such as, “good cop – bad cop” with some “I can no-longer recall precisely what I said I saw yesterday” eye-witnesses thrown in when asked about prior remarks. i.e., Think, Rorschach test.
+During the period of 2015-16, whenever a Fed official was asked about conditions or projections, getting a straight answer was just as futile as getting the same answer from one member to another.
+Again, it appeared this was just another real-time display of old examples such as, “good cop – bad cop” with some “I can no-longer recall precisely what I said I saw yesterday,” eye-witnesses thrown in when asked about prior remarks - i.e., think, Rorschach test.

-This is when it becomes patently obvious one could no longer take wording or implied messaging into account and must move to the more obvious, using once again another maxim - e.g., Forget what they say, watch what they do.
+This is when it becomes patently obvious one could no longer take wording or implied messaging into account and must move to the more obvious, using once again another maxim - e.g., forget what they say, watch what they do.

 Of course, that doesn’t mean to never take into account what is said.
 Using it properly simply means to put far more weight into past actions over any words-of-promise for tomorrow.
-Andrew Carnegie was a big believer of it and used it extensively, as do I.
+Andrew Carnegie was a big believer in it and used it extensively, as do I.

 This was the reasoning why before the December meeting of 2016 I opined that in November the Fed may in fact not raise rates as many were concluding.
 Here’s what I stated.
 To wit: